szeron/project_submissions/project_4/README.md

 |8|XGBoost|0.825|0.855|0.832|0.600|0.693|robust to noise; can capture complex/non-linear relationship|slower|
 |9|**Random Forest (less Features) finetuned**|0.823|0.859|0.822|**0.701**|0.746|robust to noise; can capture complex/non-linear relationship|slower|

 Random Forest had the least amount of overfitting when tested using the Kaggle dataset.
+It had a test AUC score of 0.701.
 It also has a reasonable recall score of 0.772.

 Only a few features were used to avoid overfitting:
 - sunlight duration